Cheapest 1998 Chevrolet Cavalier Insurance Rates in 2023

 - Liability coverage protects you – Liability insurance is the protection when a jury decides you are liable for damages caused by your negligence.
 Liability provides you with a defense in court which can be incredibly expensive.
 Liability insurance is quite affordable compared to physical damage coverage, so do not cut corners here.

-- More people means more accidents – Being located in a small town has it’s advantages when it comes to insurance coverage.
-Lower population means a lower chance of having an accident and a lower car theft rate.
+- More people means more accidents – Being located in a small town has its advantages when it comes to insurance coverage.
+A lower population means a lower chance of having an accident and a lower car theft rate.
 Drivers who live in large cities have to deal with congested traffic and longer commutes to work.
-More time on the road means higher likelihood of an accident.
+More time on the road means a higher likelihood of an accident.

 - Lower deductibles cost more – The deductibles define the amount you are required to spend out-of-pocket in the event of a claim.
 Physical damage insurance, commonly called comprehensive (or other-than-collision) and collision coverage, protects your car from damage.
 Some examples of claims that would be covered would be running into the backend of another car, vandalism, or theft.
 The more the insured has to pay upfront, the bigger discount you will receive on Cavalier insurance.

 - Extra coverages can waste money – There are quite a few additional coverages that you can buy if you aren’t careful.
 Insurance for vanishing deductibles, towing coverage and membership fees may be wasting your money.
-They may seem like a good idea when you first buy your policy, but your needs may have changed so eliminate the coverages to reduce your premium.
+They may seem like a good idea when you first buy your policy, but your needs may have changed, so eliminate the coverage to reduce your premium.

 Insurance coverage basics

-Learning about specific coverages of insurance can help you determine which coverages you need and proper limits and deductibles.
-Insurance terms can be impossible to understand and coverage can change by endorsement.
+Learning about specific coverage of insurance can help you determine what coverage you need and the proper limits and deductibles.
+Insurance terms can be impossible to understand and coverage can be changed by endorsement.